Canon 1D X vs 700D

 - More heavily discounted: Has been on the market for longer (launched in October 2011).

-Advantages of the Canon EOS 700D:
+Arguments in favor of the Canon EOS 700D:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.